 - Occlusal trauma.
 The abnormal wear patterns on the occlusal (chewing) surfaces of the teeth can lead to fractures, which, if left untreated, may require restorative treatment or extraction at a later time.

 - Arthritis.
 In the most severe cases, bruxism can eventually lead to painful arthritis in the temporomandibular (TMJ) joints that allow the jaw to open and close smoothly.

 Though there is no known cure for bruxism, we can oftentimes reduce the destructive nature of a grinding habit with the fabrication of a bruxism appliance known as a night guard or occlusal guard.
 As the name suggests, these guards are used to protect your teeth from the destructive forces associated with bruxism.
 They are typically worn at night on a long term basis.
 They are custom made to your bite, a much different product than you can find over the counter at your local drug store.

 Once your bruxism is under control, we can perform a variety of dental procedures to restore the pleasant aesthetic appearance to your smile such as crown application, gum grafts, and crown lengthening.
-Drs.
-Pescheret, Hyde, Greising and Tzanos will work in coordination with your dentist to provide an occlusal guard for you if it is indicated.
+Dr. Hyde, Dr. Greising, Dr. Tzanos and Dr. Erdle will work in coordination with your dentist to provide an occlusal guard for you if it is indicated.